 In ancient Hawaii, during times of war, wounded warriors and civilians could be protected from harm when they escaped to a “place of refuge,” called Pu’uhonua (sanctuary).

 Designated a protective sanctuary, this custom was honored by all Hawaiians.
 Located in a place of great abundance, all of the resources necessary for restoring vitality were available at the sanctuary.
 This tradition of healing and refuge is honored today at Hawaiian Sanctuary Eco-Rejuvenation Center.
 Providing a healing oasis of abundance for modern-day peaceful warriors and their families.

 Hawaiian Sanctuary endeavors to revive and heal all who choose to come.

-We are an cultural, educational & permaculture nonprofit dedicated to providing experiential learning in the areas of health, wellness, agriculture, leadership and sustainability, as well as opportunities for personal and collective growth.
+We are a tropical sanctuary of Wellness and Ecological Recreation in the spirit of Aloha.
+We are dedicated to top experiential education in the areas of health, wellness, permaculture, leadership and sustainability, as well as opportunities for personal and collective growth.

 The ancient, sacred land of Hawaiian Sanctuary and much of the island were completely decimated and depleted by the Cane Industry, which also found other cheaper lands off island to continue their production.

 A Buddhist Church eventually purchased the land here at Hawaiian Sanctuary, and although they did nothing with the land, they held it Sacred with their never evolved plans.
 Our founder, Steve Lund, felt drawn to the land, and envisioned it as the perfect place to create a cleansing center and permaculture sanctuary.